-If you are planning to apply for U.S. citizenship, this guide is for you!
-Knowing the citizenship application photo requirements will help you take the right photographs to any official documents so it is worth getting familiar before taking a photo and including it with your application.
+If you are planning to apply for U.S. citizenship, this guide is for you.
+Knowing the citizenship application photo requirements will help you take the right photographs for any official documents so it is worth getting familiar with them before taking a photo and including it with your application.

-Applicants who live in the U.S. don’t need to send two paper photographs because photos are taken at the biometrics appointment.
-Applicants who reside outside the United States, on the other hand, must provide two identical photographs in colour which were taken recently.
+Applicants who live in the U.S. don’t need to send 2(two) paper photographs because photos are taken at their biometrics appointment.
+Applicants who reside outside the United States must provide 2 (two) identical photographs that are in color and were taken recently.

-Let’s start by saying that the USCIS photo is a U.S. passport photo.
-The size and requirements are the same so you can use your passport photo or take a new one for your U.S. citizenship application as well as the passport.
+Let’s start off by saying that the USCIS photo is a U.S. passport photo.
+The size and requirements are the same so you can use your passport photo or take a new one for your U.S. citizenship application as well as for your passport.

-It is good to have a picture like this in your database as it is a passport-style biometric photo which means that they are specially made to be an easy way to recognise the document holder’s identification.
+It is good to have a picture like this in the database as it is a passport-style biometric photo, which means that pictures are specially made to be an easy way to recognize and identify the document holder.
 Read on to find out how to take the right photo for the application for U.S. citizenship.

-The photo for USCIS is a square aspect ratio where width equals height where the size is 2 x 2 inches (51 x 51 mm).
-The head area must be between 1 inch to 1 3/8 inch (22 mm to 35 mm) or 50% to 69% of the total height of the image from the bottom of the chin to the top of the head.
-You don't have to worry about the size with the USCIS photo editor.
-This photo creator will resize the picture, that it has the correct dimensions.
+The photo required by the USCIS is a square aspect ratio where width equals height where the size is 2 x 2 inches (51mmx51mm).
+The head must be between 1 inch to 1 3/8 inch (22 mm to 35 mm) or 50% to 69% of the total height of the image from the bottom of the chin to the top of the head.
+You don't have to worry about the size when using the USCIS photo editor.
+PhotoAiD photo creator will resize the picture, and make sure that the photo has the correct dimensions.

 Other specifications regarding the USCIS photos:

 Remember, the photo has to meet the technical requirements for U.S. passport photos.